esp8266/Arduino/libraries/ESP8266WiFiMesh/README.md

 In general ESP-NOW is faster than TCP/IP for small data payloads (up to a few kB).
 The data segment of a standard ESP-NOW transmission is 234 bytes, which takes around 2-4 ms to transmit.

-TCP/IP takes longer to connect (around 1000 ms), and an AP has to disconnect all connected stations in order to transfer data to another AP, but this backend has a much higher data transfer speed than ESP-NOW once connected (100x faster or so).
+TCP/IP takes longer to connect (around 1000 ms), and an AP has to disconnect all connected stations in order to transfer data to another AP.
+However, this backend has a much higher data transfer speed than ESP-NOW once connected (100x faster or so).

 ## <a name="Start"></a>The first step